Test Blueprinting in Nursing Education

-What is a Test Blueprint?
+What is a nursing test blueprint?

 There are thousands of ways to construct a home or building.
 Prior to starting a new project, an engineer will study a blueprint and envision what he/she wants the end product to look like.
 The blueprint serves to guide the construction and details of the building.
-Similarly, a test blueprint is the plan that faculty create and use when “constructing/building” a test.
+Similarly, a test blueprint is the plan that nursing faculty create and use when “constructing/building” a test.
 It provides a plan for what the test will measure.

 In order to make valid judgements about test scores, a test blueprint is advised as it incorporates a list of key components defining your tests.
 It reflects the content of an assessment that will be given to your students.
-A test blueprints can be used as a tool to guide faculty with aligning assessments of learners to the course objectives or student/program learning outcomes.
+A test blueprint can be used as a tool to guide faculty with aligning assessments of learners to the course objectives or student/program learning outcomes.
 Blueprints can also be used to help faculty be accountable for the education outcomes or instruction, ensuring that what is being taught is equitable to what is being tested.
-Lastly, blueprints can be used to assess validity of test scores.
-(Patil, Gosavi, Bannur, & Ratnakar, 2015).
+Lastly, blueprints can be used to assess validity of test scores (Patil, Gosavi, Bannur, & Ratnakar, 2015).

-So, we cannot discuss test blueprinting without discussing the purpose of a test.
+We cannot discuss test blueprinting without discussing the purpose of a test.
 Tests are an instrument or procedure for describing characteristics of a student and are typically scored based on a number or percentage of answers.
-Tests are given in an effort to provide information about a learners achievement of a course objective or mastery of an area of content.
+Tests are given in an effort to provide information about a learner's achievement of a course objective or mastery of an area of content.
 Tests can be used as a method to assess the learners’ knowledge and skills before and after instruction.
 Tests can also be used as a way to determine grades or admission into a program.
 Lastly, tests can be used to evaluate the effectiveness of course or program curriculum.
 By reviewing test results, faculty can identify content areas that students learned or did not learn in a course.
 With this information, faculty can modify the instruction to better meet student learning needs in future courses.

 When tests are administered, they should require the students to think critically.
 Questions should be a mix of low and high order, as demonstrated in Bloom’s Taxonomy.
 Tests can also be a mix of short-answer essay questions, which test the ability of students to analyze information and draw conclusions.
 Take-home essay questions can be written specifically to enhance critical thinking.
 Questions that go beyond the lecture material drive students to use lecture notes, textbooks, and other resources to answer complicated questions.